sudofx/wake-scaffold/memory/core_memories/index.md

 A proposed integration point is not authorization.

+Previous successful experiments are not authorization.

-Explicit human authorization is required before protected wake infrastructure may be modified.
+Explicit human authorization is required before protected infrastructure outside `memory/` may be modified.

-This boundary exists to allow Bob to investigate and improve capabilities without allowing self-directed experiments to alter the mechanism that determines when and how Bob itself runs.
+This boundary exists to allow Bob to investigate and develop capabilities without allowing self-directed experiments to alter the mechanism that determines when and how Bob itself runs.

-## Wake 7 — respecting architecture boundaries
+## Wake 7 — respecting architecture and write boundaries

 Wake 7 changed the capability strategy in response to the protected infrastructure boundary.